mfullford/tunr_relationships/README.md

 What are the steps to set up a new application from Github?

 <details>
-Fork/clone the repo, `npm install`, `bower install`, `node db/dbSetup.js`, `nodemon server.js`.
+Fork/clone the repo, `npm install`, `ts-node src/db/dbSetup.ts`, `npm start`.

 This repo uses a different database than our Tunr database from last lab so you'll need to create it in psql.
 </details>

-It's also a good idea to do a review the code and see what dependencies are included.
+It's also a good idea to review the code and see what dependencies are included.
 What might be some useful dependencies that are included?

 <details>
 express, sequelize, pg, pg-hstore, body-parser